-- FHS's focus on literacy development will remain a priority for the upcoming school year and beyond. - 2.
-We will use Collaborative Response practices as the vehicle to continue our reculturation work to ensure differentiated instructional and assessment practices to further develop their literacy skills as the foundation for overall academic success. - 3.
-School administration will establish and maintain focused literacy instructional blocks within all classrooms in the school. - 4.
-Teachers in all subject areas will teach specific vocabulary and will reinforce the importance of sentence structure and complete ideas in responses on tasks and assessments. - 5.
+- 1. FHS's focus on literacy development will remain a priority for the upcoming school year and beyond. - 2.
+We will use Collaborative Response practices as the vehicle to continue our re-culturation work to ensure differentiated instructional and assessment practices to further develop their literacy skills as the foundation for overall academic success. - 3.
+School administration will establish and maintain focused literacy instructional blocks. - Fairview High School Administration will establish and facilitate Collaborative Planning time for teachers to work together to create consistent common practices for classrooms. - 5.
 Teachers will be encouraged to attend professional development in the areas of Collaborative Response, Differentiated Instruction, Differentiated Assessment (Assessment Literacy), and effective teaching practices. - 6.
 Teachers will be encouraged to develop professional development plans that align with the school's and the division's literacy goals. - 7.
 Staff will administer the RCAT to Grades 7-12 students by the beginning of October, by the end of January/beginning of February, and by the beginning of June, to analyze the results to inform teaching practices that best support literacy learning. - 8.
 Staff will administer the Fountas and Pinnell BAS I and II assessments to Grades 7-9 students who are achieving less than 50% on the RCAT at least twice per year, and to analyze the results to inform teaching practices that best support literacy learning.
 The assessments will be completed by the second week of October (Fall Assessment) and the second week of February (Winter Assessment). - 9.
 Staff will administer the division's WAT for Grades 7-9 students by the end of September (Fall Assessment) and for Grades 7-9 by the end of January (Winter Assessment), and to analyze the results to inform teaching practices that best support literacy learning. - 10.
 Staff will continually seek opportunities to naturally weave Indigenous ways of knowing, cultures, histories and languages into the classroom and school.